orcwg/cra-hub/inventory.md

 ## 2. Generic Security Requirements

-This section contains references which are relevant to the requirements expressed in [Annex I, Part I, point (2)][Annex I] of the CRA:
+This section contains references which are relevant to the requirements expressed in [Annex I, Part I, point (2)][Annex I] of the CRA.
+It corresponds to the [horizontal type "B" standards number 2 to 14][Type B standards] of the European Commission's  standardisation request to the ESOs.

 > On the basis of the cybersecurity risk assessment referred to in Article 13(2) and where applicable, products with digital elements shall:
 >